Orson Welles: Physical characteristics

 Peter Noble's 1956 biography describes Welles as "a magnificent figure of a man, over six feet tall, handsome, with flashing eyes and a gloriously resonant speaking-voice".
 Welles said that a voice specialist once told him he was born to be a heldentenor, a heroic tenor, but that when he was young and working at the Gate Theatre in Dublin, he forced his voice down into a bass-baritone.

 Even as a baby, Welles was prone to illness, including diphtheria, measles, whooping cough, and malaria.
 From infancy he suffered from asthma, sinus headaches, and backache later found to result from congenital spinal anomalies.
 Flat feet caused him foot and ankle trouble throughout his life.
 "As he grew older", Brady wrote, "his ill health was exacerbated by the late hours he was allowed to keep [and] an early penchant for alcohol and tobacco".

-In 1928, aged 13, Welles was already six feet tall (1.83 meters) and weighed over 180 lb.
-His passport recorded his height as 6 ft 3 in, with brown hair and green eyes.
+In 1928, aged 13, Welles was already six feet tall (1.83 m) and weighed over 180 lb.
+His passport recorded his height as six feet three inches (1.91 m), with brown hair and green eyes.
 "Crash diets, [pharmaceutical] drugs, and corsets had slimmed him for his early film roles", wrote biographer Barton Whaley.
 "Then always back to gargantuan consumption of high-caloric food and booze.
 By summer 1949, when he was 34, his weight had crept up to a stout 230 lb.
 In 1953, he ballooned from 250 to 275 lb.
 After 1960, he remained permanently obese."